rickabrac/iOSCombineGPTClient/README.md

 ## Description

-• This GPT client app for iOS features a modern, reactive, unidirectional dataflow architecture, implemented in Combine.
+• This GPT client for iOS features a modern, reactive, unidirectional dataflow architecture, implemented in Combine.

 ## Notes